-Major depreciation periods are: Playground Equipment and Park Furniture 15 years Asset capitalisation thresholds include:- Playground Equipment and Park Furniture \$1,000
+Playground Equipment and Park Furniture 15 years

+Playground Equipment and Park Furniture \$1,000

 Other Assets (including Tips & Quarries Rehabilitation)

 Assets within this class comprise of all assets not classified elsewhere.
 Other Assets, other than tips and quarries rehabilitation, are valued at Fair Value under AASB 116 from 30 June 2012 using the depreciated historical cost method.
 A review of these assets was undertaken for 30 June 2018 and the same valuation methodology was retained.
 All new assets and asset acquisitions made after the respective dates of valuation will be recorded at their initial cost of acquisition.